 A new Road Safety Strategy (2018-2020) and Action Plan are being implemented to reduce the levels of road traffic fatalities and injuries.
-The action plan focuses on promoting safe use of public transport systems; implementing an integrated speed management programme; ensuring use of safer vehicles; promoting greater responsibility, dedication, commitment and sense of urgency from relevant stakeholders; and developing knowledge, skill and behaviour of all road users.
+The action plan focuses on promoting safe use of public transport Figure 4.3.13: Death rate due to road traffic injuries, 2012-2018 (per 100,000 population)

+Source: MOH, Holistic Assessment of Health Sector Programme of Work, 2018 systems; implementing an integrated speed management programme; ensuring use of safer vehicles; promoting greater responsibility, dedication, commitment and sense of urgency from relevant stakeholders; and developing knowledge, skill and behaviour of all road users.
+The mandate of the NRSC has been strengthened with the passage of the National Road Saftey Authority Act, which transforms the NRSC into an Authority.